tuethu/IBM-Data-Science-Course/Course 4_Python for Data Science and AI/Module 2_ Python Data Structures/Readme.md

 print(fruits)
 ```

+- You can perform operations such as adding, deleting, splitting, and so forth on a list.
   - **add (extend) The `extend()` method is used to add multiple elements to a list**
 ```
 fruits = ["apple", "banana", "orange"]